Grizzly bear with her two big cubs in the green grass with snowy hills behind them in Alaska

 Andrew Browning • November 12th, 2018

-Expert Review: Alaska Grizzly Encounter
+Expert Review: Alaska's Grizzly Ship

 An AdventureSmith Specialist is 1 of only 8 passengers on this Katmai bear viewing cruise in Alaska.
 See his incredible grizzly bear photography and read stories of the bears in this detailed trip review.